9.2 Classroom Policies

 Students may appeal instructors’ decisions through the academic appeals process in section 9.5.

-Deferred final examinations may be granted to students who are unable to write final examinations because of illness, severe family difficulty, religious observance, or circumstances beyond their control.
+Deferred final examinations may be granted to students who are unable to writecomplete final examinations because of illness, severe family difficulty, religious observance, or circumstances beyond their control.
 Deferred final examinations may differ from the original exams and may not necessarily follow the same format.
+Deferred final examinations are normally completed after and within 4 weeks of the scheduled final examination.
+Under no circumstances are final exams completed on or before the last day to withdraw from the class.

 - obtaining Application for Deferred Final Examination forms online, or from a Registration Advisor in Student & Enrolment Services,